 The Lasting Impact

 The Council is a recognized international leader in the development of safe, highly effective, reversible contraceptive methods.
-Currently 170 million women are using a highly effective contraceptive developed by the Council or based on our technology, including ParaGard and Mirena; implants like Norplant® and Jadelle®; and Progering®, the contraceptive vaginal ring for breastfeeding women.
+Currently, 170 million women worldwide are using a highly effective contraceptive developed by the Council or based on our technology, including ParaGard and Mirena; implants like Norplant® and Jadelle®; and Progering®, the contraceptive vaginal ring for breastfeeding women.
 Today the Council is developing a new contraceptive vaginal ring that will be effective for one year.